- Pets and Animals»

 - Pasta is another great grain for upset stomach issues.

 - Eggs are an excellent source of protein and are perfectly healthy for your dog as long as they are fully cooked.
-Never feed raw eggs to your dog.
+Never feed raw eggs.
 Fully cooked eggs can help an upset stomach.

 - Cheese is low in lactose and is a great dairy source for most dogs.
 Many cheeses can be high in fats so I recommend choosing low fat varieties such as cottage cheese.

 - Yogurt with no additives can be used as a treat.
-Plain is the only kind that should be fed to your dog as flavored yogurts have too much sugar.
+Plain is the only kind that should be fed to your pet as flavored yogurts have too much sugar.

 The key to feeding pets is always moderation.
 By choosing small portions and limiting these foods to special occassions or once a week you will be able to monitor any adverse effects that could be caused by introducing these new foods.
 Always consult your veterinarian before supplementing or drastically changing your dog's diet.